Rabbi Malka creates personalized wedding

 Ring Exchange The traditional language at the ring exchange is "Behold you are consecrated to me with this ring according to the laws (or customs) of Moses and [the people] Israel."
 Couples can also say "I am my beloved's and my beloved is mine.”
 This can be done in both Hebrew & English.

-Breaking of the Glass At the end of a Jewish wedding ceremony, one or both of the partners breaks a glass, crushing it with their right foot and their guests shout: "Mazel tov!" (congratulations).
+Breaking of the Glass At the end of a Jewish wedding ceremony, one or both of the partners breaks a glass, crushing it with their right foot as their guests shout: "Mazel tov!" (congratulations).
+To learn more about the history and interpretations of this popular ritual, read more here.

 For more resources, check out: